davidsmith2/three-aces/README.md

 An attempt at a larger-scale, more complex JavaScript application using REST/MVC.

-**Note:** This project is in development.
-As such, the following should not be considered notes rather than "official" documentation.
+**Note:** This project is under development.
+As such, the following should not considered notes rather than "official" documentation.

 ## API